sassoftware/saspy/saspy/doc/source/install.rst

 is installed.
 It is up to you to make sure that user accounts have passwordless SSH configured between the two systems.
 Google it, it's not that difficult.

-In addition to the three keys for STDIO, there are two more keys to configure:
+In addition to the four keys for STDIO, there are two more keys to configure:

 ssh -
     (Required) The ssh command to run (Linux execv requires a fully qualified